paullowejr/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+the consol log name uses a variable that is outside of the inner function.  (personalDice)

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?

+child scope

 ### Task 3 - Stretch Goals